 As the biggest and most-used piece of furniture in a living room, the sofa is essential.
 A sofa in the 70-80 inch range is great for smaller apartments; 90 inches or less works in many homes.
 For a smart sectional, find one with a reversible chaise, which allows you to place the chaise on the left or right side depending on the room and configuration you need.
 Another future-minded tip: stick with a neutral color, which you’re less likely to grow tired of.

-Round things out with a cocktail table.
+Round things out with a coffee table.

 Table for two (to eight).

 An extension table is the ultimate in design flexibility.
 Your apartment now may only have space for a table for two or four, but your next home may have room for eight.
 An extension table helps you get the most from any dining space.
 Choosing a design with two leaves gives you even more options for customizing the size.